ivanuzz1337/devasc-study-team/README.md

 # devasc-study-team
-Working together to pass the DEVASC exam \n
+Working together to pass the DEVASC exam

 Hello!
-I'm Abyzov Ivan. \n
+I'm Abyzov Ivan.

 It's my report of tasks for course "Seminar on Software Systems, Technologies and Security".

-1. First of all I've started to do Task 1 -- GitHub Skills Test. \n ● Task name => GitHub Skills Test. \n
+1. First of all I've started to do Task 1 -- GitHub Skills Test.
+  ● Task name => GitHub Skills Test.
   ● Task preparation => for make this lab I'used:
       ● Oracle Virtual Box;

       ● Image of VM "DEVASC_VM" - VM for experiments;

       ● file 3.3.11 Lab - Software Version Control with Git.

       ● Task implementation => In work I have used file 3.3.11 Lab - Software Version Control with Git.
 This file contain very useful commands for Git that I used in all tasks.
 Step by step I've complited this one and acquire skills in git.

 ● Task troubleshooting => I must had has to be careful, when i pushed changes on GitHub, because it's need to use tolen for push.

 ● Task verification => You can see screenshots in folder intro

 2. In the second tack I started to understand ansible